juexinwang/BSP/readme.txt

 2. Installation
 There is no need to install the software, users can directly run the codes.
-Tested on Ubuntu 16.04, CentOS 7, MacOS Monterey version 12.4, and MacOS M1 Pro Ventura 13.2.1.
+Tested on Windows 10, Ubuntu 16.04, CentOS 7, MacOS Monterey version 12.4, and MacOS M1 Pro Ventura 13.2.1.

 3. Demo